vghuy17ck1/svt-av1-psyex/README.md

 - `--noise-norm-strength` *0 to 4*

 In a scenario where a video frame contains areas with fine textures or flat regions, noise normalization helps maintain visual quality by boosting certain AC coefficients.
-The default value is 0, but it is enabled at strength 3 when using Tune 3.
+The default value is 1; a recommended value is 3.

 - `--kf-tf-strength` *0 to 4*